 Finding a good LASIK surgeon

-You want to find a good LASIK surgeon.
-Of course you do.
-You wouldn’t trust your eyesight in the hands of anyone who was considered anything less.
+You’re considering Laser Eye Surgery, so of course, you want to ensure your surgeon is the best.
+You wouldn’t trust your eyesight in the hands of anyone considered anything less than an expert.
 But what does it actually mean to be a good laser eye surgeon?

-Industry regulations mean that to become a laser eye surgeon you must be registered as a doctor with the General Medical Council (GMC).
-But as we pointed at earlier, you’re not required to have any specialist training in the area.
-There is a recommendation to undertake specialist training from the Royal College of Ophthalmologists, but this is not a legal requirement.
+Regulation of the Laser Eye Surgery industry means that surgeons must be registered as a doctor with the General Medical Council (GMC).
+However, while there is a recommendation to undertake specialist training from the Royal College of Ophthalmologists before performing the procedure, this is not currently a legal requirement.

-This makes checking the qualifications and experience of a surgeon one of the most important things you can do.
+Checking the qualifications and experience of a laser eye surgeon is one of the most important things you can do.
 Here are a few questions to consider asking when assessing a surgeon’s credentials and expertise:

 - Have you had formal refractive surgery training?

 - How many years of experience do you have and how often do you perform surgeries?

 - Do you specialise in a particular type of surgery?
 (For example LASIK, ReLEx SMILE, PRESBYOND® Laser Blended Vision, etc.)